Grae-Drake/academic-kickstart/content/post/heart_euler/index.md

 Huh.
 Project Euler.
 What's that? *Click*

 I got hooked right away.
-Bad.
+Hooked bad.
 Being newly unemployed I spent my spring at The Wormhole drinking coffee and teaching myself Python by solving Project Euler problems.
 They scratched an itch I forgot I had.
 They were frustrating and impossible and clever and solving one felt _amazing_.
 That silly green checkmark became the best part of my day.

 {{< figure library="true" src="green_check.png" caption="You're good enough, you're smart enough, and doggone it, people like you!" lightbox="false" >}}